 -

-Supreme Court review via petition for review
+Petitioner appealed to the Supreme Court via petition for review on certiorari.

 Facts